This article is a case study for The Law of Power N.1 “never outshine the master”, from Robert Greene’s The 48 Laws of Power.

 It’s similar for power.

-You want to set up your interactions in a way that you can get people behind you by using the least amount of power you need.
+You want to set up your interactions in a way that you can get people to follow you by using the least amount of brute force you need.

 Why would you want to do that?